 It is important to note that after bits 6 and 7 of the OTP register are set by the user, the OTP area becomes readonly and no further programming is supported.
-For OTP states, see the following table.
-If the bit7(OTP_PRT)=1 and bit6(OTP_EN)=0 of B0 register are set by the user, the NAND Flash cannot be programmed.
+For OTP states, refer to the following table.

 OTP Protection Bit OTP Enabled Bit State

 0 0 Normal operation

 0 1 Access the Secure OTP

 1 0 Not applicable

 1 1 OTP Protection by using the Program Execution command (10h)